 - New York strip (get double broccoli in place of potatoes)

 - Center cut sirloin (get double broccoli in place of potatoes)

-Salads (for all salads, hold the croutons and ask for oil and vinegar in place of house dressing):
+For all salads, hold the croutons and ask for oil and vinegar in place of house dressing:

 - Side house salad or side Caesar salad (hold the croutons)